dartmouth-cs52-16x/16X-git-map/docs/design_details.md

 2. Select "Repositories" and click the name of the repository you just created for your new domain.
 ![New Repo] (imgs/git-domain-2-repo.png)

 3. Go to Settings and scroll down to GitHub Pages.
 Under "Source", select "Master Branch", and save.
+Under "Custom Domain", add your new domain, and save.
 ![Repo Settings] (imgs/git-domain-3-settings.png)
-![Master Branch] (imgs/dalikate-git4-settings.png)

-4. Under "Custom Domain", add your new domain, and save.
 ![Add Custom Domain] (imgs/dalikate-git5-customdomain.png)

-5. In your web browser, open a new tab and go to: yournewdomain.me/your-page.pdf.
+4. In your web browser, open a new tab and go to: yournewdomain.me/your-page.pdf.
 If you see the page you designed in Sketch, update your marker block in `main.js` so the `url` field points to your PDF on your new domain (the URL you just visited).
 Commit and sync the changes!

 Congrats, you've published your page and set up your new domain!